gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I will *not* have that kind of talk about one of the Gifted."

 "Just saying," Aft muttered.
-He swallowed the last of his chai and stood.
+He swallowed the last of his chai.
 "Just think about it, all right?"
-He glared at her a moment longer, then turned and left without saying goodbye.
+He glared at her a moment longer, then stood and left without saying goodbye.

 "Maybe it wouldn't be such a bad thing if he *did* eat some of us!"
 Grappa Gas called after him.
 "Maybe we'd have some peace and quiet around here!"

 He turned back to Indy.
 "Don't worry about him.
 He's just worried about the baby.
-Everyone gets wound up their first time."
+Everyone gets wound up with their first."

-"I know," Indy smiled.
+"I know," Indy sighed.
 With their first baby due in just a few weeks,
 Aft and his wife Rind had stayed behind when the other adults left to gather the village's herd.
-The double weight of becoming a father and not being up in his element had made him as fidgety as a young goof in springtime.
+The double weight of becoming a father and not being up in his element had made him as fidgety as a young camel in springtime.

 Grappa Gas drained the last of his own chai.
 "It's good," he told Noxy appreciatively.